 What Is Harvest: Quyurciq?

-Harvest: Quyurciq is a short documentary film and accompanying curriculum that examines the Alaska Native harvest of sea otters, and by extension broader topics of environmental management, Native science, and Indigenous sovereignty.
-Our film screens at international festivals, universities, and museums, and was featured in the New York Times.
+Harvest: Quyurciq is a short documentary film and accompanying curriculum that examines the Alaska Native harvest of sea otters and, by extension, Indigenous environmental management, science, and sovereignty.
+Our film screens at international festivals, universities, and museums and was featured in The New York Times.

-The curriculum was reviewed by a diverse group of Indigenous education professionals, and successfully debuted at Outer Coast, a college-level academic program in Sitka.
+The curriculum was reviewed by a diverse group of Indigenous educators and debuted at Outer Coast, a post-secondary institution in Sitka, Alaska.
 Our work is supported by grants and fiscal sponsorship from Native Peoples Action, Native Movement, and the Luce Indigenous Knowledge Fellowship.

 Who Can Benefit from Our Project?